qupath/qupath-docs/docs/reference/commands.md

 {menuselection}`Objects --> Annotations... --> Simplify shape`

 Simplify the shapes of the current selected annotations.
 This removes vertices that are considered unnecessary, using a specified amplitude tolerance.

+### Refresh object IDs
+{menuselection}`Objects --> Refresh object IDs`

+Update all object IDs to ensure they are unique.

+### Refresh duplicate object IDs
+{menuselection}`Objects --> Refresh duplicate object IDs`

+Update all duplicate object IDs to ensure they are unique.

 ## TMA
 ### TMA dearrayer